LucaIns/website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 # *Institute of Economics -- EMbeDS*
 organizations:
-- name: Sant'Anna School of Advanced Studies - *Institute of Economics -- EMbeDS*
+- name: Sant'Anna School of Advanced Studies
   url: https://www.santannapisa.it/en

 # Short bio (displayed in user profile at end of posts)
 bio: My  primary  research  interests  concern  robust  statistics  and  high-dimensional modelling.
 I am currently developing statistical methodologies for analyzing sparse regression problems affected by different forms of adversarial data contamination.
-The developed methodologies encompass continuous opti-mization methods as well as mixed-integer programming techniques.
+The developed methodologies encompass continuous optimization methods as well as mixed-integer programming techniques.
 I am also investigating the use of these tools to analyze the effects of climate change on honeybees mortality.

 # Interests to show in About widget
 interests: